GU4243-ADS/spring2018-project1-yujiehu/README.md

 -   HPL is always the author used least sentiment words in this plot.
 Compared to lasst plot, HPL is more frequent to use "dark" sentiment words

-Last, I plotted the amount of positive/negative words for each author
+Last, I plotted the amount of positive/negative words for each author.

 ![image](figs/unnamed-chunk-29-1.png)